History

 Among the best Sartorelli creations during the Ghia times are the Ghia G230S, a tubular frame built and powered by the straight six Fiat 2300 or his interpretation of the exclusive Maserati 5000 GT Ghia (chassis number 103.018 made for Ferdinando Innocenti).

-This 1966 picture on the left was shot in Borgaro, outside Torino, not far from the OSI plant, in a rented villa where the design studio was located.
+This picture on the left was taken in August 1966 at Borgaro, outside Torino, not far from the OSI plant, in a rented villa where the design studio was located.
 Starting from left, is Mr. Sergio Cattaneo (director of technical office), Ing.
 Giacomo Bianco (Amministratore Delegato OSI), Ing.
 Sergio Sartorelli (Director of Centro Esperienze OSI and Ufficio Stile) and Mr. Giuseppi Nicolotti (Chief of Models Department).
 The picture would be complete with Mr. Pietro Sibona (from Carrozeria Sibona-Basano), the chief of Prototypes Department.

 Nearby there was a workshop with all the team needed to make prototypes, including a small wind tunnel.